7 Serious Causes Of Malnutrition During Pregnancy

 Image: Shutterstock

-Having a balanced diet can help you enjoy a safe pregnancy.
+Having a balanced diet by consuming fresh and healthy meals during pregnancy can help you enjoy a safe pregnancy.
 Consume a lot of fruits and vegetables to gain vitamins, minerals and fiber.
 Include healthy protein sources like fish, eggs, pulses, beans, and poultry in your diet.
 Also, add starchy foods like cornmeal, pasta, noodles, bread, and potatoes to meet your increased carbohydrate requirement (5).

 Frequently Asked Questions